 NCache allows real-time data sharing with the help of event notifications.
 There are three types of events that applications can use to collaborate with each other.

 First is cached-items based where applications register interest in certain cached items and are notified whenever they're updated or removed.

 Second are application-generated events that allow your application to use NCache as an event propagation platform and fire custom events into NCache cluster.
 NCache then routes these events to other client applications that have shown interest in these custom events.

 Finally, NCache allows you to be notified separately whenever anything is added, updated, or removed.

-This serialization is faster because it does not use any Reflection at runtime.
-And the serialized object is more compact than regular serialization because instead of storing string-based long type names, NCache registers all the types and only stores type-ids.
+This serialization is faster because it does not use any reflection at runtime.
+And the serialized objects are more compact than regular serialization because instead of storing string-based long type names, NCache registers all the types and only stores type-IDs.